dennislee22/FT-Merge-Quantize-Infer-CML/README.md

 base_model = AutoModelForCausalLM.from_pretrained(base_model, use_cache = False, device_map=device_map)
 ```

-- Load the model in the VRAM before running the fine-tuning/training process.
-Here's the result:
+- Below shows the outcome after loading the model into the VRAM before running the fine-tuning/training code.
 ```
 Base Model Memory Footprint in VRAM: 3937.0859 MB
 --------------------------------------